 Chartered status evidence of three years pre-application trading is

-The eligibility criteria cover a range of factors recognised as
+The eligibility criteria covers a range of factors recognised as

-criteria must be met in full and a range of discretionary criteria
+The following criteria must be met in full:

 - A minimum of one of the firm's board* members must personally

 - A minimum of 25% of your Entity's advisers must personally hold